featurist/pogoscript/guide.md

     (wind speed)
     wind speed

-So how can you call a function if it has no arguments?
-There are three ways to do this, the first should be familiar to many programmers:

-    sum()

-And you can use either the question mark `?` at the end of the form, which we've seen before, or the exclamation mark `!`.

-    sum!
-    sum?

-Whether you use `()`, `?` or `!` matters not at all, but your selection would be based on a convention:

-For functions whose sole purpose is to answer some question and return an answer, you should use `?`.
-We can call these *queries*.

-For functions that don't answer a question but just do something, you should use `!`.
-We can call these *commands*.

-That kind of leaves `()` out for conventional use, but its there anyway just in case somebody invents a new convention for it.
-Nevertheless, this is just a convention, and is useful to communicate to other programmers how you intended to use or define the function.

 ## Blocks

 Blocks are new functions that are passed as arguments to other functions.
 After all, functions do have all the fun.
 As weird as it sounds, this technique is frequently used in practice.
 We often use blocks to mark some code to run later, or several times over, or within a context of some sort.